 In this guide, we will focus on the technical side of things.
 Choosing the right technical analysis tools is essential for building a sustainable and efficient futures trading strategy.
 They can help the trader set the stage for his prediction about the direction in which the market will move next.

 To help you become a better trader, in the next few lines, we will dive into some of the most popular chart patterns seasoned experts use to select trades, predict upcoming market shifts, and time their entries and exits.

-When it comes to futures trading, aside from knowing their shape and being able to recognize them on the chart, there are some other vital things that you should bear in mind, as well.
+When it comes to futures trading, aside from knowing their shape and recognizing them on the chart, there are some other vital things that you should bear in mind.

 First of all, is the existence of a prior stable and well-established trend that sets the stage for the upcoming reversal one.
-If the price hasn’t formed a trend and is constantly bouncing up and down, a reversal trend can’t be formed.
+If the price hasn’t formed a trend and instead it’s constantly bouncing up and down, a reversal trend can’t be formed.

 It is also worth noting that usually, top patterns are shorter and more volatile than the bottom ones.
 The price swings there are much bigger, which is why many traders perform better in a downtrend.

 And last but not least, don’t forget to remember the basic rule of thumb: